Grace Coolidge: Personal life

-The Coolidges were devastated by the sudden death of their younger son at age 16 on July 7, 1924.
+The Coolidges were devastated by the sudden death of Calvin Jr. at age 16 on July 7, 1924.
 He developed a blister on his foot while playing tennis a few days before, which caused lethal blood poisoning.
 Coolidge stopped hosting at the White House for several weeks while she grieved.
 She became emotionally distant with her husband as neither were comfortable expressing their grief.
 To ease her pain, she took up poetry and looked to religion.
 She made a point not to express grief publicly.
-Each day, she placed one rose in a vase beside his photograph and one on his bed.
-She invited people they knew to comfort them at the White House, including her father-in-law as well as Alice Roosevelt Longworth with her infant child.
+Each day, she placed one rose in a vase beside Calvin Jr.'s photograph and one on his bed.
+She invited people they knew to comfort them at the White House, including her father-in-law as well as Alice Longworth with her infant daughter.

 Coolidge attended the farewell party for C. Bascom Slemp, her husband's presidential secretary, at the onset of her husband's second term; Slemp requested her presence specifically at the event where there were otherwise no women.
 She maintained her close relationship with her father-in-law until his death in March 1926, and her letters about the family's goings on brought him comfort toward the end of his life.
-Her son became quite popular and frequently received invitations to parties by early 1927 when he was out of school for the winter, but she restricted his activities knowing that these events could go until 5:00 a.m.
+Her son John became quite popular and frequently received invitations to parties by early 1927 when he was out of school for the winter, but she restricted his activities knowing that these events could go until 5:00 a.m.